taoo0316/taoo0316.github.io/_pages/favourites.md

 **TRANSPORT**

 My favourite mode of transport is biking.
-I used to ride a bike to school every day when I was in middle school:)
+I used to ride a bike to school every day when I was in middle school :).

 **WEBSITES**